cheshireoctopus/cheshireoctopus.github.io/content/notes/publish-more-incident-reports/index.md

 ---
-title: "Publish More Incident Reports"
+title: 'Publish More Incident Reports'
-date: "2020-05-04"
+date: '2020-05-04'
-path: "publish-more-incident-reports"
+path: 'publish-more-incident-reports'
 is_til: true
+redirects:
+  - /publish-more-incident-reports
 ---

 Today I learned that developers should publish more incident reports.